fragglet/tumba/README.md

 hopefully requires minimal maintenance.
 In particular the following are not
 supported:

+ * SMBv2, SMBv3 or the CIFS extensions (only SMBv1 is supported)
  * Authentication/password-restricted shares (all shares are public)
  * Per-user home directory shares
  * Printer sharing